 NOTE: We will call each function once in submission.py during grading.
-You may lose some points if your program runs for unreasonably long time, such as more than 10 minutes during "non-busy" times.
+The total runtime of submission.py must not exceed 10 minutes.
+Submissions exceeding this limit will receive zero credit.
 The average runtime of the code during grading is expected to take approximately 4 seconds.
 When we grade, we will take into account what your code does, and aspects that may be out of your control.
 For example, sometimes the server may be under heavy load, which may significantly increase the response time (e.g., the closer it is to HW1 deadline, likely the longer the response time!).

 - a) [10 pts] Implementation of the Graph class according to the instructions in submission.py - b) [10 pts] Implementation of the TMDbAPIUtils class according to the instructions in submission.py.
 You will use version 3 of the TMDb API to download data about actors and their co-actors.
 To use the TMDb API: - Create a TMDb account and obtain your client id / client secret which are required to obtain an authentication Token.
-Refer to this document for detailed instructions (log in using your GT account). - Refer to the TMDB API Documentation as you work on this question.
+Refer to this document for detailed instructions (log in using your

+- GT account). - o Refer to the TMDB API Documentation as you work on this question.
 The documentation contains a helpful 'try-it-out' feature for interacting with the API calls. - c) [10 pts] Producing correct nodes.csv and edges.csv.
-You must upload your nodes.csv and edges.csv file as directed in Q1.2.
+You must upload your nodes.csv and edges.csv files to Argo-Lite as directed in Q1.2.